feltor-dev/feltor/tests/README.md

 We use "Black box testing" i.e. we test only through the use of the public interface.

-Tests should be small and follow the "AAA" design "Arange" "Act" "Assert"
+Tests should be small and follow the "AAA" design: "Arange", "Act", "Assert".

-The messages logged in INFO are printed only when using the `-s` command line option or when a test fails
+The messages logged in INFO are printed only when using the `-s` command line option or when a test fails.

-All functions and global variables in t.cpp programs need to be static.
+All functions and global variables in `*t.cpp` programs need to be inline.

+There is a `run-all-tests.sh` script that compiles and runs all catch2 tests for all 6 device combinations (cpu, omp, gpu, mpi+cpu, mpi+omp, mpi+gpu).

 ## Convert a program to catch